akhomy/date_time_day/README.md

 * Download and enable as normal module.
 * Go to the any entity and add new field with date time day type.
+* Go to the form display and choose correct widget based on the field type.

 CONFIGURATION
 -------------